top of page

 If you like gardens and mansions, there are many National Trust properties to visit and for the history lovers, the Castles of North Wales bring history to life.
 Conwy Castle is among the most famous and impressive and is just a 4 mile walk away on the coastal path along the Conwy estuary.
 Caenerfon Castle, Penryn Castle and Beaumaris Castle are all nearby.

-Just a short drive or bus ride can take you into the Snowdonia National Park.
+Just a short drive or bus ride can take you into the Snowdonia or Eryri National Park.
 There are 146 peaks over 2000 feet and 15 which are over 3000 feet making for some spectacular scenery.
-The highest and most famous is Mount Snowdon, standing at an impressive 3560 feet.
+The highest and most famous is Mount Snowdon or Yr Wyddfa, standing at an impressive 3560 feet.
 The Snowdon Mountain Railway from Llanberis can take you most of the way to the top during the summer season but you must book in advance.
-Snowdon is also surrounded by steam railways which are a charming way to see the area.
+Yr Wyddfa (Snowdon) is also surrounded by steam railways which are a charming way to see the area.
 The Ffestiniog Railway runs from Blaenau Ffestiniog to Porthmadog, The Welsh Highland Railway runs from Porthmadog up to Caenarfon, The Llanberis Lake Railway and The Bala Lake Railway which take you around these beautiful lakes, and The Talyllyn Railway takes you through the stunning scenery of Southern Snowdonia.

-A short drive along the coast brings you to the Menai Straits and the Island of Anglesey.
-Cross the Menai Bridge, designed by Thomas Telford in 1826, and discover the amazing beaches, bays and coves of this dramatic and ancient landscape.
+A short drive along the coast brings you to the Menai Straits and the Island of Anglesey or Ynys Môn, Cross the Menai Bridge, designed by Thomas Telford in 1826, and discover the amazing beaches, bays and coves of this dramatic and ancient landscape.
 There are lots of attractions like The Sea Zoo, Pili Palas Nature World, Plas Newedd, Amlwch Copper Kingdom, Puffin Island Sea Safari, Rib Rides and loads more.